bodo-ai/Bodo/README.md

 - High performance SQL engine that is natively integrated into Python.
 - Advanced scalable I/O support for Iceberg, Snowflake, Parquet, CSV, and JSON with automatic filter pushdown and column pruning for optimized data access.

-See Bodo documentation to learn more: https://docs.bodo.ai/
+See Bodo DataFrames documentation to learn more: https://docs.bodo.ai/

 ## Installation

-Note: Bodo requires Python 3.9+.
+Note: Bodo DataFrames requires Python 3.9+.

-Bodo can be installed using Pip or Conda:
+Bodo DataFrames can be installed using Pip or Conda:

 ```bash
 pip install -U bodo